Food composition.

 Strength is a skill

 Performing multiple exercise sets help to improve our strength endurance and we get more practice with the movement.
 This means we are more skilled at performing the lift.
-If we are more skillful we will lift better just like Micheal Jordan used to throw 100’s of shots to perfect his shot for basketball.
+If we are more skillful we will lift better/more weight just like Micheal Jordan used to throw 100’s of shots to perfect his shot for basketball.
 Being skilled at lifts like the squat, bench press and deadlift is very useful for a sport like powerlifting which is comprised of these 3 lifts.
 But being able to lift well and safely will also help sports athletes to strengthen the right musculature which they will use in their individual sport and help reduce injuries.
-For weekend warrior this means performing everyday movements with the correct technique bullet proofing against injury.
+For the weekend warrior this means performing everyday movements with the correct technique prehabing against injury.
 Down below is a table you can use to design your own strength training program, taking out the guesswork around percentages.

 1RM table.